BAPTISM IN OUR CHURCH

 Once the initial enquiry is made we'll send you additional information.

-Sts Peter and Paul’s offers instruction all year round for adults wishing to be baptised.
-Adult baptisms generally occur at the Easter Vigil Mass, but they can also be arranged at other times.
+Sts Peter and Paul’s offers instruction for adults wishing to be baptised.
+Adult baptisms generally occur at the Easter Vigil Mass.

 BAPTISM ENQUIRY FORM